Posted: May 30, 2016 | By: Steve Riley | Time to read: 3 min

-While most bars in Canada have glass rinsers installed, very few in America do.
+While most bars in Canada have glass rinsers installed, very few in the US do.
 I was on a market tour recently in a southern state and only saw one rinser in about ten bars.
-Half of the ten bars were beer centric bars, one was even a brewery bar with no rinser.
+Half of the ten bars were 'beer centric' bars, one was even a brewery bar with no rinser.

 Rinsers play an important role in quality.
 Contrary to what most people think, the rinsers do not make the glasses beer clean.
 You need a brush and special cleaner for that.
 Nor do they sanitize the glass, the glasswasher does that.

-Rinsing the glass first for a second or two removes any sanitizer from the glass so the beer tastes like beer.
+Rinsing the glass for a second or two before pouring removes any sanitizer from the glass so the beer tastes like beer.

 Another reason that the rinser rocks is because, unfortunately, guests love frozen glasses.
 Silly guests.